KCJ07/Bird-Report/README.md

 - [ ] Top hotspot area in your county, past 3 days ( expensive — loops through every hotspot in the area)

 **Claude, key reasoning**
-- [ ] Ask for differences in birds seen past day vs. past week
+- [X] Ask for differences in birds seen past day vs. day before
-- [ ] Ask why it thinks these new birds showed up
+- [X] Ask why it thinks these new birds showed up
-- [ ] Ask for notable observations (detail=full), and have it explain why/how it thinks they were observed, and whether they've been reviewed
+- [X] Ask for notable observations (detail=full), and have it explain why/how it thinks they were observed, and whether they've been reviewed
-- [ ] Flag "seen here but rare for the area"
+- [X] Flag "seen here but rare for the area"
-- [ ] Give taxonomy or a fun fact for a bird seen yesterday
+- [X] Give taxonomy or a fun fact for a bird seen yesterday
-- [ ] Figure out how to incorporate web searching
+- [X] Figure out how to incorporate web searching
-- [ ] Figure out how to incorporate weather API
+- [] Figure out how to incorporate weather API

-**MCP, via cache**
-- [ ] Difference between yesterday and today — why, including weather context

 ### Weekly
 - [ ] Deterministic stats, grounded in real week-over-week deltas, not just a bigger daily summary